aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

 ### Handling errors

-You can filter or reject events by throwing exceptions in your resolvers or by formatting the payload according to the expected response structure.
-This instructs AppSync not to propagate that specific message, so subscribers will not receive the corresponding message.
+You can filter or reject events by raising exceptions in your resolvers or by formatting the payload according to the expected response structure.
+This instructs AppSync not to propagate that specific message, so subscribers will not receive it.

 #### Handling errors with individual items

-When processing items individually with `aggregate=False`, you can raise an exception to fail a specific item.
-When an exception is raised, the Event Handler will catch it and include the exception name and message in the response.
+When processing items individually with `aggregate=False`, you can raise an exception to fail a specific message.
+When this happens, the Event Handler will catch it and include the exception name and message in the response.

 === "working_with_error_handling.py"